 I used to manually enter data for a property investor using their desktop software.
 They had a big portfolio and I had to make sure expenses were correctly allocated to each particular property.
 The process was tedious, and made worse by faded and coffee-stained receipts.

-After converting their accounts to Xero and connecting Xero with Receipt Bank, I reduced accounting data entry by 60 hours a month.
+After converting their accounts to Xero and connecting Xero with Dext Prepare, I reduced accounting data entry by 60 hours a month.
 It was a massive time and cost saving for their business.

 How to automate your accounting data entry